 Offers a lecture course presenting a historical overview of evolving cultural, environmental, and technological influences on societal attitudes toward the relationship of cities, nature, and design.
 Core topics include the emergence of critical theories, aesthetic philosophies, and design typologies in the modern era of industrialization and the subsequent impact of information, participation, and globalization trends on twenty-first-century-designed urban environments.

 Offers eligible students an opportunity for work experience.
-Prereq.
-Restricted to students in sustainable urban environments.
+May be repeated up to two times.

 Offers an advanced graduate studio focusing on contemporary landscape and urbanism research strategies.
 Themes include ecological, economic, and social resiliency in urban environments.
 Offers students an opportunity to formulate original approaches to design research.
 Uses integrated analysis, visualization, and conceptualization skills to progress through group and individual exercises with a focus on design thinking for climate change, water rise, public health and security, and other issues of global relevance.
 Requires the formulation of a design thesis for resilient urban environments, presented and defended in written, oral, and digital formats, which provides the basis for development of individual design proposals in SUEN 7140.
-Prereq.
-Permission of the Urban Landscape program required for students without a BARCH, BLA, MARCH, MCP, MLA, MRP, MUD, or equivalent.
+Requires permission of the Urban Landscape program for students without a BARCH, BLA, MARCH, MCP, MLA, MRP, MUD, or equivalent.
+May be repeated once.

 Constitutes the second half of the Master’s Research Studio sequence.
 Using the design thesis established in SUEN 7130, offers students an opportunity to formulate proposals for intervention into a specific urbanized environment.
 Individual projects progress with instructor guidance from schematic phasing through design development, with a focus on change management and vitalization of the ecologic, economic, social, and aesthetic facets of contemporary cities and regions.
 Requires individual presentation and defense of master’s projects in written, oral, and digital formats.
-Prereq.
-SUEN 7130.
+May be repeated once.